 MIPS architecture is an instruction set architecture created in 1985.
 MIPS is a reduced instruction set computer (RISC) instruction set architecture (ISA) developed by MIPS Technologies (formerly MIPS Computer Systems).
 The early MIPS architectures were 32-bit, with 64-bit versions added later.
 There are multiple versions of MIPS: including MIPS I, II, III, IV, and V; as well as five releases of MIPS32/64 (for 32- and 64-bit implementations, respectively).
 Read more on Wikipedia...

 - MIPS architecture ranks in the top 25% of languages

 - MIPS architecture first appeared in 1985

-- I have 17 facts about MIPS architecture. what would you like to know? email me and let me know how I can help.
+- Have a question about MIPS architecture not answered here?
+Email me and let me know how I can help.